JoshuaKGoldberg/emoji-blast/.github/DEVELOPMENT.md

 ### Building Demos

-A set of `.html` files exists under `demo/` with a different way of showing off Emojisplosion features.
+A set of `.html` files exists under `demo/` with a different way of showing off `emoji-blast` features.
 Each corresponds to a Webpack ["entry point"](https://webpack.js.org/concepts/entry-points) under under the same name.

 Run [**webpack**](https://webpack.js.org) locally to build source files from `src/` into output files in `dist/`: